Jamaica Travel Alert

 Issued by US Department of State

-U.S citizens presently in Jamaica should monitor local news and radio frequently before venturing out from their homes or hotels.
-U.S. citizens traveling to or from the Norman Manley International Airport should use the South Camp Road route.
-U.S. citizens should contact their air carriers regarding flight status before traveling to the airport.
-U.S. citizens are urged to exercise heightened security awareness and maintain a low profile during this State of Emergency.
-U.S. citizens in Jamaica are advised to monitor local news reports and consider the level of security present when venturing outside their residence or hotel.
+U.S citizens presently in Jamaica should monitor local news and radio frequently when venturing out from their homes or hotels in the Kingston area.
+U.S. citizens traveling to or from the Norman Manley International Airport should use the South Camp Road route and avoid the Mountain View Road airport route.
+U.S. citizens are urged to exercise heightened security awareness and maintain a low profile.